nh518/Azimuthal-Equidistant-Map-Projections/README.md

 - MATLAB (Recommended version: R2020b or later)

 ## 🚀 Usage
+For fast and intuitive execution of the method you can set the *patient_code='globe.mat'* in the *main.m* and skip to step 5.
 To run the code and reproduce the results from the paper:
 1. Clone the repository:
    ```bash